Nicolas Gessner

-Nicolas Gessner (born 17 August 1931, in Budapest, Hungary) is a Hungarian-born filmmaker who mostly worked in France.
+Nicolas Gessner (17 August 1931 – 22 August 2023) was a Hungarian-born filmmaker who mostly worked in France.

+Biography

+Nicolas Gessner was born in Budapest, Hungary on 17 August 1931.

-His movies are often characterized by strange, quirky atmospheres and unusual cast mixing French and international actors.
+His films are often characterized by strange, quirky atmospheres and unusual cast mixing French and international actors.
 Starting from the early 1980s, Gessner mostly worked for television.

+Gessner died on 22 August 2023, at the age of 92.